Hallucination Recordings

-Hallucination Recordings is a record label that was originally co-founded by Monk and David Christophere as a platform to release their music as Rabbit in the Moon.
+Hallucination Recordings is an American record label that was originally co-founded by brothers, Monk and David Christophere as a platform to release their music as Rabbit in the Moon.
 Hallucination, with the current leadership and A & R of DJ¹s Three and Monk, has since moved on to include several other artists, including Jackal & Hyde, Beautiful Confusion, Soulrider, Second-Hand Satellites, Reverse Commuter, House Wrecka and Pimp Juice.